dimitrisraptis96/sketch-essentials/README.md

 Discover some handy Sketch plugins to improve your design workflow.

 - [Abstract](https://www.goabstract.com/) - One place to version, manage, and collaborate on your Sketch files.
-- [Anima Toolkit](https://animaapp.github.io/) - Design responsive screens in Sketch and export to HTML
+- [Anima Toolkit](https://animaapp.github.io/) - Design responsive screens in Sketch and export to HTML.
 - [Animate](http://animatemate.com/) - Create your animations directly in Sketch using AnimateMate.
+- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols) - A plugin for Sketch to convert selected layers to individual symbols.
-- [Chart](https://github.com/pavelkuligin/chart) - Create the most popular types of charts by real or random data
+- [Chart](https://github.com/pavelkuligin/chart) - Create the most popular types of charts by real or random data.
-- [Content-Generator](https://github.com/timuric/Content-generator-sketch-plugin) - Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc
+- [Content-Generator](https://github.com/timuric/Content-generator-sketch-plugin) - Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
 - [Craft by Invision](https://www.invisionapp.com/craft) - A suite of free plugins to help you design better and faster from your design environment.
 - [Dynamic Button](https://github.com/ddwht/sketch-dynamic-button) - Create buttons with fixed paddings no matter what text you add.
 - [Looper](http://sureskumar.com/looper/) - Duplicate, Rotate and Scale the smart way.
 - [Lorem Ipsum](https://github.com/whoisryosuke/sketch-lorem-ipsum-2017) - A Sketch plugin to generate "lorem ipsum" text.
-- [Material Theme Editor](https://material.io/tools/theme-editor/) - Create and customize your Material theme
+- [Material Theme Editor](https://material.io/tools/theme-editor/) - Create and customize your Material theme.
 - [Paddy](https://github.com/DWilliames/paddy-sketch-plugin) - Automated padding, spacing and alignment for your Sketch layers
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin) - Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Prism](https://github.com/ment-mx/Prism) - Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.